mediafly/extensions-documentation/interactives.md

 #### Close the item

+*URL:* mfly://control/done <br>
-	Closes the item and returns the user to where they were before.
+*Description:* Closes the item and returns the user to where they were before. <br>
-	URL: mfly://control/done
-	Availability: iOS, Android, Windows 8
+*Availability:* iOS, Android, Windows 8

 #### Show control bars

+*URL:* mfly://control/showControlBars <br>
-	Shows the control bars.
+*Description:* Shows the control bars. <br>
-	URL: mfly://control/showControlBars
-	Availability: iOS, Android
+*Availability:* iOS, Android

 #### Hide control bars

+*URL:* mfly://control/hideControlBars <br>
-	Hides the control bars.
+*Description:* Hides the control bars. <br>
-	URL: mfly://control/hideControlBars
-	Availability: iOS, Android
+*Availability:* iOS, Android

 #### Browse
+*URL:* mfly://control/browse <br>
-	Multiple Interactives can layer on top of each other, to represent different layers of hierarchy.
+*Description:* Multiple Interactives can layer on top of each other, to represent different layers of hierarchy.
 The developer may wish to allow the user to navigate the hierarchy using the core Mediafly app with the default grid/list view, e.g. if a “More” or “Browse” button is presented.
-This URL closes all Interactives in the stack and takes the user to that hierarchy in the core app if called.
+This URL closes all Interactives in the stack and takes the user to that hierarchy in the core app if called. <br>
-	URL: mfly://control/browse
-	Availability: iOS
+*Availability:* iOS

 #### Next
+*URL:* mfly://control/next <br>
-	Opens the next Item in the Folder or Collection
+*Description:* Opens the next Item in the Folder or Collection <br>
-	URL: mfly://control/next
-	Availability: iOS
+*Availability:* iOS, Android

 #### Previous
+*URL:* mfly://control/previous <br>
-	Opens the previous Item in the Folder or Collection
+*Description:* Opens the previous Item in the Folder or Collection <br>
-	URL: mfly://control/previous
-	Availability: iOS
+*Availability:* iOS, Android

 #### Get information about a folder or item

+*URL:* mfly://data/item/[id] <br>
-	Return a JSON representation of a folder or item.
+*Description:* Return a JSON representation of a folder or item. <br>
-	URL: mfly://data/item/[id]
-	Example:
+*Examples:*

+	Example 1:
 		GET mfly://data/item/slug1
 		Result:
         {